duniter/duniter-python-api/README.rst

 Documentation
 -------------

+Online official autodoc documentation: https://clients.duniter.io/python/duniterpy/index.html

-`Examples <https://git.duniter.org/clients/python/duniterpy/tree/master/examples>`_ folder is full of scripts to help you!
+`Examples folder <https://git.duniter.org/clients/python/duniterpy/tree/master/examples>`_ is full of scripts to help you!

+Please take a look at the document `HTTP API <https://git.duniter.org/nodes/typescript/duniter/blob/master/doc/HTTP_API.md>`_ to learn more about the BMA API.

-But you can also generate and read the autodoc:
+How to generate and read locally the autodoc:

 * Install Sphinx::